Dark-Witcher/ArchLinux-MyInstall/README.md

 # ArchLinux-MyInstall

-## This repository contains a cript that performs the entire inital install and setup for my Arch Linux
+## This repository contains a script that performs the setup for my Hyprland Arch Linux install